Kelly Clarkson: 2016–2018: Children's books, Meaning of Life, and The Voice

 On March 15, 2016, First Lady Michelle Obama released "This Is for My Girls", a collaborative track featuring vocals from Clarkson, Janelle Monáe, Kelly Rowland, Lea Michele, Zendaya, and Missy Elliott to coincide with Barack Obama's SXSW speech and to promote the First Lady's third-world educational initiative Let Girls Learn.
 Clarkson recorded a solo version of "It's Quiet Uptown" for The Hamilton Mixtape.
 Her version was released on November 3, 2016, as a promotional single for the album.
 She also recorded a duet called "Love Goes On" with Aloe Blacc for the original soundtrack of The Shack, which was released in the United States on March 3, 2017.
-On May 11, 2017, it was announced that Clarkson would join The Voice as a coach for the series' fourteenth season.
+Clarkson joined The Voice as a coach for the series' fourteenth season.

-On June 24, 2016, Clarkson announced she had signed a long-term worldwide deal with Atlantic Records, with the intentions of releasing a soul-influenced eighth studio album in 2017.
+Clarkson signed a long-term worldwide deal with Atlantic Records, with the intentions of releasing a soul-influenced eighth studio album in 2017.
 Her lead single "Love So Soft", was released on September 7, 2017, along with the song "Move You".
-On September 6, 2017, Clarkson announced that her album, Meaning of Life, would be released on October 27, 2017.
+The album, Meaning of Life was released on October 27, 2017.
 The album went on to debut and peak at number 2 on the Billboard 200 chart, selling 79,000 album-equivalent units.
 With the release of Meaning of Life, Clarkson revealed that she had discussions with Atlantic Records about the sound of the follow-up record and has expressed interest in venturing deeper into R&B and soulful pop music.

 Clarkson opened the 45th American Music Awards with P!nk, and together they performed R.E.M.'s "Everybody Hurts" to honor first responders.
 Later in the show, she performed "Miss Independent" and "Love So Soft".
 "Love So Soft" was nominated for Best Pop Solo Performance at the 60th Annual Grammy Awards, giving her the record for the most nominations in that category with four.

 Clarkson lent her voice in the animated film The Star, alongside Oprah Winfrey, Steven Yeun, Tyler Perry, and others.
 The film is based on the Nativity of Jesus.
 Developed by Sony Pictures Animation, the film was released on November 17, 2017.
 This was the first film in which Clarkson performed a voice role.
 Clarkson also had a guest voice role in the Netflix animated series Home: Adventures with Tip & Oh, portraying herself in the series' 2017 animated Christmas special, Home for the Holidays, alongside Ben Schwartz.
 In March 2018, Clarkson released "I've Loved You Since Forever", a ballad version of the children's book by Hoda Kotb.
 Clarkson hosted and performed at the 2018 Billboard Music Awards on May 20, 2018.
 In the fourteenth season of The Voice, Brynn Cartelli was crowned the winner, giving Clarkson her first victory.
 In the fifteenth season of The Voice, Chevel Shepherd was crowned the winner, giving Clarkson her second consecutive victory and making her the first female coach to win multiple seasons.